kaazing/gateway/doc/admin-reference/r_configure_gateway_service.md

 **Required?** Optional; **Occurs:** zero or one

 Use the `http.keepalive.connections` element in connect-options to specify the maximum number of idle keep-alive connections to upstream servers to upstream servers that can be cached.
+This element is often used in conjunction with the [http.proxy](#httpproxy) element.

-The connections time out based on the setting for the [`http.keepalive.timeout`](#httpkeepalivetimeout) configuration option.
+The connection times out based on the setting for the [`http.keepalive.timeout`](#httpkeepalivetimeout) configuration option.
 The best practice is to specify a value small enough to allow upstream servers to process new incoming connections as well.
 The following example specifies one connection is cached in worker until it is reused or timed out.

 ##### Example

 ``` xml
 <service>
    . . .
   <accept>http://example.com:8000/</accept>
   <connect>http://internal.example.com:7233/</connect>